universal-content-fingerprint-registry/site/docs/interactive-demo.md

 # Interactive Demo

-This interactive demo shows how to use WAGMI and Viem to interact with the Universal Content Fingerprinting Registry smart contract deployed on Stability Protocol's Global Trust Network.
-The demo uses a deterministic wallet that's always the same for consistency.
+This interactive demo shows how the Universal Content Fingerprinting Registry is an open-source framework to establish verifiable authorship and authenticity of digital content using cryptographic fingerprints and a free place of record (registry) utilizing blockchain technology.

+_Note: This demo showcases text content, but the framework is applicable to all types of content, such as audio, video, images, etc._

 ## Live Demo